How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Lack-of-fit reduction

-Suppose now that some detailed variables $\xx$ are reduced to a set of reduced variables $\yy$ by a projection $\pi:\xx\to\yy$.
-If one knows only the reduced variables, the most probable values of the detailed variables can be expressed as functions of the reduced variables (or their conjugates) as the MaxEnt mapping $\xx(\yy^*)$.
-We assume that the detailed system is such that it stays close to the MaxEnt submanifold, and if it deviates from the submanifold, it falls back within a typical time $(\Delta t)_y$, as in \cite{gk}.
-The information discrepancy between the detailed path $\xx(t)$ and reduced path $\yy^*(t)$ can be then measured as the MaxEnt Kullback--Leibler divergence between the detailed and reduced variables, summed over points ($i=1,\dots,N$) along the path,
+Suppose now that some detailed variables $\xx$ are reduced to a set of reduced variables $\yy$ by a projection $\pi:\xx\mapsto\yy$.
+If one knows only the reduced variables, the least biased estimate of the detailed variables can be expressed as functions of the reduced variables (or their conjugates) as the MaxEnt mapping $\xx(\yy^*)$.
+We assume that the detailed system is such that it stays close to the MaxEnt submanifold, and if it deviates from the submanifold, it falls back within a typical time much shorter than $(\Delta t)_y$, as in \cite{gk}.

+\paragraph{Lack-of-fit Lagrangian.} The lack-of-fit Lagrangian is defined as the MaxEnt KL discrepancy between the detailed evolution of $\xx$ and the MaxEnt estimate of the evolution based on $\yy^*$, divided by the time-scale of the reduced variables $(\Delta t)_y$,

+and it represents the cost function for the lack-of-fit reduction.
+The total lack-of-fit discrepancy accumulated over a time interval is then obtained by summing this cost over all intermediate points: